convox/docs/docs/introduction/faq.md

 ## Does Convox provide a solution for local development?

 Yes.
 [Local Rack installation](/development/running-locally) works on Mac, Linux, or Windows.
 This provides a near identical replica to your cloud staging or production environments.
-Alternatively, developers can utilise cloud development environments to relieve stress and pressure on their local machines.
+Alternatively, developers can use cloud development environments to relieve stress and pressure on their local machines.

 ## Can I setup multiple environments (dev/staging/production) with Convox?

-A common topology our customers use is to create separate racks for each environment they wish.
+A common topology our users use is to create separate racks for each environment they wish.
 Each Rack can be installed into any pre-existing VPCs you may have for your different environments to provide appropriate isolation and security between them.

 ## What about EKS-powered Racks?